Islands of Croatia on approach to Dubrovnik in the late evening.

 A view of Kotor from the mountains high above.
 Kotor is located on the right, just where there appears the be a 'V' shape pointing out into the water.

+The road down to Kotor.
+This road double backs on it self several times.
+Which make going down it in a coach very interesting.
+Especially if sitting right at the back.
 The "M" shape in the road on the right of the picture was built to extract more money from the person who commisioned it (more details to be added as I can't recall the whole story).

 Another view of the fjord, with Kotor on the right near to where the cruise liner is moored.